ericgolftourney/StoreLocatorPlus/readme.txt

 * If everything is ok, email the files to lobbyjones@cybersprocket.com and we will add them to the next release.
 * For more information on POT files, domains, gettext and i18n have a look at the I18n for WordPress developers Codex page and more specifically at the section about themes and plugins.

+If you create a translation file please send it to us and we'll include it in the next release!
+We'll also list you here in our upcoming credits section!

 = What browsers are supported? =

 All major browsers should work, however Cyber Sprocket Labs only officially supports the current and prior releases of Internet Explorer, Firefox, Chrome, and Safari.